Energy & Environment is a peer-reviewed interdisciplinary scholarly journal (ISSN: 0958-305X)

 - Indexed in Compendex, EBSCO, Environment Abstracts, Google Scholar, JournalSeek, Scopus and Thompson Reuters (ISI)

-- Found at 173 libraries and universities worldwide in print and electronic form.
-These include; Cambridge University, Cornell University, British Library, Dartmouth College, Library of Congress, National Library of Australia, Ohio University, Pennsylvania State University, Rutgers University, University of California, University of Delaware, University of Oxford, University of Virginia, and MIT.
+- Found at hundreds of libraries and universities worldwide in print and electronic form.
+These include; Cornell University, Dartmouth College, Library of Congress, McGill University, Monash University, National Library of Australia, Stanford University, The British Library, University of British Columbia, University of Cambridge, University of Oxford, University of Queensland and MIT.

 Citations: